io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 ```

 So now, what happens is that we are reading 4 bytes ahead of the memory location we were reading from which removed a bunch of zeros but completely messes up the format of the result.
 Let me explain why protocols do this in the first place.
 The reason is that when passing data to abi.decode, solidity reads index 1 and is expecting it to say where the offset of the string is.
-So how many bytes it has to skip to get to the string.
+So how many bytes it has to skip from the start of index 1 to get to the start of the length of the string which is in index 2.
 In the last result memory pointer, in index 1, there was the function selector which wont work with abi.decode.
 So what protocols do is to point to 4 bytes ahead which moves the selector into index 0 and leaves the offset in index 1 which is correct but what they ignore is that the first 32 bytes that represents the length of the data is now 0x6408c379a0 (429643757984 in decimals) which is incorrect and an incredibly large number.
 So if any calls after depend on the data in index 0, they are fucked because this returns an absurdly large number.

 This is just one of the issues and highlights why you have to be EXTREMELY careful when using memory pointers.
 Lets dive into the big issue though.
 Remember we are trying to get a function in a protocol that 'handles' errors in try catch blocks.